 View table here if you experience formatting issues.

-As you can see these stocks had an average of 56 hedge funds with bullish positions and the average amount invested in these stocks was $1861 million.
-That figure was $668 million in MMC’s case.
-Global Payments Inc (NYSE:GPN) is the most popular stock in this table.
-On the other hand Deere & Company (NYSE:DE) is the least popular one with only 44 bullish hedge fund positions.
-Compared to these stocks Marsh & McLennan Companies, Inc. (NYSE:MMC) is even less popular than DE.
-Hedge funds clearly dropped the ball on MMC as the stock delivered strong returns, though hedge funds’ consensus picks still generated respectable returns.
-Our calculations showed that top 10 most popular stocks among hedge funds returned 41.4% in 2019 and outperformed the S&P 500 ETF (SPY) by 10.1 percentage points.
-These stocks gained 8.3% in 2020 through the end of May and still beat the market by 13.2 percentage points.
-A small number of hedge funds were also right about betting on MMC as the stock returned 23.1% so far in the second quarter and outperformed the market by an even larger margin.
+As you can see these stocks had an average of 44.9 hedge funds with bullish positions and the average amount invested in these stocks was $2611 million.
+That figure was $1987 million in MMC’s case.
+General Motors Company (NYSE:GM) is the most popular stock in this table.
+On the other hand The Bank of Nova Scotia (NYSE:BNS) is the least popular one with only 17 bullish hedge fund positions.
+Marsh & McLennan Companies, Inc. (NYSE:MMC) is not the least popular stock in this group but hedge fund interest is still below average.
+Our overall hedge fund sentiment score for MMC is 56.1.
+Stocks with higher number of hedge fund positions relative to other stocks as well as relative to their historical range receive a higher sentiment score.
+Our calculations showed that top 5 most popular stocks among hedge funds returned 95.8% in 2019 and 2020, and outperformed the S&P 500 ETF (SPY) by 40 percentage points.
+These stocks gained 28.6% in 2021 through November 30th and still beat the market by 5.6 percentage points.
+A small number of hedge funds were also right about betting on MMC as the stock returned 8.7% since the end of the third quarter (through 11/30) and outperformed the market by an even larger margin.

 Follow Marsh & Mclennan Companies Inc. (NYSE:MMC)